BaPSF/bapsflib/docs/using_lapd/readdata.inc.rst

 data from **digitizers**, **control devices**, and **MSI diagnostics**, respectively.
-Each of these read classes are bound to :class:`~bapsflib.lapd.File`, see :numref:`f_read_methods`, and will return a structured :mod:`numpy` array with the requested data.
+Each of these read classes are bound to :class:`~bapsflib.lapd.File`, see :numref:`f_read_methods`, and will return a structured `numpy` array with the requested data.

 .. _f_read_methods: